 Project Final Report Published

-A series of joint dissemination events are taking place this week across the UK to launch the AAC Evidence Base Project's final report 'Shining a Light on Augmentative and Alternative Communication'.
-The report gives an overview of all the strands of the project.
-More detailed research reports by the University of Sheffield (in collaboration with Barnsley Hospital) and Manchester Metropolitan University will be available in May.
-Meanwhile, you can download the following:
+A series of joint dissemination events took place in April & May 2013 across the UK to launch the AAC Evidence Base Project's final report 'Shining a Light on Augmentative and Alternative Communication'; the report gives an overview of all the strands of the project.
+Also published is a detailed research report 'Beyond the Anecdote' by the University of Sheffield (in collaboration with Barnsley Hospital).

 Find what you're looking for